6 June 2025

 What is the return rate of a hybrid fund?

-Return rate based on market performance
+The Return rate of a hybrid mutual fund is based on market performance.

 Are hybrid mutual funds good for investment?